4.9 1890+ Google Reviews

 A roof square is simply a 10 foot by foot area of roof, or 100 square feet.
 So if your roof is 2500 sqft, it is 25 squares.
-Roofers use squares instead of sqft as its easier number to work with.
+Simply put, roofers use squares instead of SQFT as its an easier number to work with.

 What is Roof Pitch?

 Roof pitch/slope refers to the relationship between the height and length.
 Some contractors also refer to this as rise over run.
-Roof pitch is expressed in the number of inches of rise, over 12 inches in length.
+Most roofers express pitch in the number of inches of rise over 12 inches in length.

-For example, if a roof has 4 inches of rise per 12 inches, it is expressed as having 4/12 pitch.
+For example, if a roof has 4 inches of rise per 12 inches, we say it has 4/12 pitch.
 Most roofers and contractors shorten this to simply “4”.

-Additionally, pitch can affect what type of roofing material is used.
-Asphalt shingles can not be installed on a roof slope less than 2, and when installed on a roof slope of 2 to 3.9, special installation methods are needed to prevent leaks.
+Additionally, pitch can affect your roofing material options.
+For example, you can't install asphalt shingles on a roof slope less than 2.
+And when installed on a roof slope of 2 to 3.9, roofers need to follow more stringent installation instructions to prevent leaks.

 The easiest way to figure out the pitch of your roof is with the Pitch Gauge App.

 Roof structure type essentially refers to the shape of the roof.
-The simplest type of roof is a shed roof.
+On one hand, the simplest type of roof is a shed roof.
 A shed roof has one plane that slopes from one side of the house to the other.
-Many roofers and home inspectors conflate this roof type with a flat roof.
-However, flat and shed roofs are different.
-Although they share the same structure, a flat roof is…flat, and a shed roof has slope.
+On the other hand, a cross-gable roof has many planes, ridges, and valleys.

 The structure type is important when considering roof replacement costs because more complicated structures translate to higher costs.

-Check out the image below so you know what type of roof structure type to select in the roof replace cost calculator above.
+Check out the image below so you know what type of roof structure type to select in the roof replacement cost calculator above.

 Roof Shingle Type